 Ticket Parade is tailored to complement students’ High School studies, giving them the chance to learn about new technologies and processes of contemporary theatre and dance production.
 It will enable students to learn about vocational pathways in the arts and their potential to pursue tertiary creative studies and a career in the arts.
 The project aims to be an experiential learning process, linking students to each other, to professional Sydney-based arts companies and contemporary practitioners.
 Ticket Parade aims to prepare students for major works to be devised as part of their HSC studies.

 2017 Ticket Parade Partners:

-Thank you to our partners, Sydney Opera House, Bangarra Dance Theatre, Belvoir, Merrigong Theatre, Sydney Theatre Company, Belvoir Street Theatre, Powerhouse Youth Theatre and Casula Powerhouse.
+Thank you to our partners, Sydney Opera House, Bangarra Dance Theatre, Merrigong Theatre, Performance Space, Griffin Theatre, Belvoir Street Theatre, Powerhouse Youth Theatre and Casula Powerhouse.

 There are 10 places available for students studying dance, and 10 places available for students in studying theatre.
 As places are limited it is important that each student can commit to the entire program, attending each production.
 To apply please follow the steps below: